Photos: Giants’ Alyssa Nakken becomes first female coach on Major League Baseball field - NewsBreak

 Nakken had previously coached the position in spring training and during part of a July 2020 exhibition game at Oakland against now-Padres manager Bob Melvin when he was skipper of the Athletics.
 She started at first again a night later against the A’s in San Francisco as the teams prepared for the pandemic-delayed season.

 “You feel a sense of pride to be out there,” Nakken said at the time.
-“Me personally, it’s the best place to watch a game, that’s for sure.”COVID-19, overdoses pushed US to highest death total ever
+“Me personally, it’s the best place to watch a game, that’s for sure.”Senators return to City Island ahead of 2022 season

 The former Sacramento State softball star, whose blonde braid hung out from her orange protective helmet Tuesday, became the first female coach in the big leagues when she was hired for Kapler’s staff in January 2020 .